 And time for a final peek inside the glass workshops where a row of impressive deer heads – minus their antlers – are being made for a Scottish whisky company for promo in the world’s airports.

 Suddenly the fact that Sunderland once made things hits home.
-I remember that the slang phrase f0r Wearsiders is ‘Mackems’, meaning ‘makers of things’.
+I remember that the slang phrase for Wearsiders is ‘Mackems’, meaning ‘makers of things’.

-Today the Mackems still have those old skills to showcase, rekindled with a contemporary twist.
+Today the Mackems still have those old skills to showcase, rekindled with a contemporary twist… and it’s great to watch those skills being employed once again.

 It’s a fitting end to the trip.
-Sunderland as a glass making centre seems to have come full circle – from old glass factories to modern day glass making.
+Sunderland as a glass making centre has come full circle – from old glass factories to modern day glass making and glass art.

 In the gallery there are displays of contemporary artists and designers, many from Sunderland University’s glass degree graduates.

-Today, Sunderland is turning out a new generation of designers and glass blowers.
+Today, Sunderland is turning out a new generation of designers and glass blowers… let’s hope they can blast away the cobwebs of the past and rekindle this great industry.

 The National Glass Centre in Sunderland is located on the River Wear in Monkwearmouth.
 It’s open daily from 10:00 – 17:00.
 Admission is free but there is a charge for the glass blowing workshops.